llfrometa89/llfrometa89.github.io/_posts/2019-04-08-play-with-pattern-matching-and-extractor-objects.md

 matchingNumberByString("6")   // 6
 ```

+Then clarify some concepts mentioned above to better understand how we can exploit these powerful Scala syntax.

+[//]: <> (A continuación aclarar algunos conceptos mencionados anteriormente para comprender mejor cómo podemos explotar estas poderosas sintaxis de Scala.)

 ## Constant patterns

 Any literal can be used as a constant.
 A constant pattern can only coincide with itself, this means that if we declare a variable with value 2 it will only coincide with an Int value of 2. e.g: